tomduck/pandoc-fignos/README.md

     pip install pandoc-fignos --user

+Pip is a program that downloads and installs modules from the Python Package Index, [PyPI].
+It normally comes installed with a python distribution.

 To upgrade to the most recent release, use

+    pip install pandoc-fignos --user --upgrade

+To upgrade to a pre-release version, use

-    pip install --upgrade pandoc-fignos --user
+    pip install pandoc-fignos --user --upgrade --pre

-Pip is a program that downloads and installs modules from the Python Package Index, [PyPI].
-It is normally installed with a python distribution.

-Alternative installation procedures are given in [README.developers].
+Instructions for installing from source are given in [README.developers].

 [python]: https://www.python.org/
 [PyPI]: https://pypi.python.org/pypi